Implications of low neutron star merger rates for gamma-ray bursts, r-process production and Galactic double neutron stars: Galactic Double Neutron Stars

-If we assume that heavier binaries represent a distinct population that is missing from the Galactic observations, we would expect that the BNS merger rate inferred from Galactic systems would be consistent with the rate of GW170817-like mergers.
-The per-MW rate of low-mass, GW170817-like mergers is $5.3^{+17.6}_{-4.9}\,\mathrm{Myr}^{-1}$ (assuming a Milky Way Equivalent Galaxy density of $0.01\,\mathrm{Mpc}^{-3}$;~\citealt{Abadie2010}).
-In order to estimate the BNS merger rate from Galactic DNS systems, one typically sums over the rate implied by each individual system, given by its inverse merger time, with a correction for pulsar beaming and radio survey selection effects (which consider pulsar luminosity and lifetimes)~\citep{1991ApJ...380L..17P,Kim:2004kz}.
-An additional correction is sometimes included to account for the contribution from elliptical galaxies, assuming that the MW is representative of spiral galaxies~\citep{2008ApJ...675.1459K,2010ApJ...716..615O,Pol2019}.
-Recent estimates of the BNS merger rate from Galactic systems report $\mathcal{R}_{\rm MW} = 42^{+30}_{-14}\,\mathrm{Myr}^{-1}$ \citep{Pol2019}.
-However, the authors include a beaming correction factor of $\sim4.6$ to correct for the solid angle of the pulsar's radio beam.
-Applying updated pulsar beaming correction factors, \citet{Grunthal2021} find a slightly lower Galactic DNS merger rate of $\mathcal{R}_{\rm MW} = 32^{+19}_{-9}\mathrm{Myr}^{-1}$ at 90\% credibility.
+Recent estimates of the BNS merger rate from Galactic DNS systems report $\mathcal{R}_{\rm MW} = 42^{+30}_{-14}\,\mathrm{Myr}^{-1}$ \citep{Pol2019}, assuming a beaming correction factor of $\sim4.6$ to correct for the solid angle of the pulsar's radio beam.
+Applying updated pulsar beaming correction factors, \citet{Grunthal2021} find a slightly lower merger rate of $\mathcal{R}_{\rm MW} = 32^{+19}_{-9}\mathrm{Myr}^{-1}$ at 90\% credibility.
 This is on the higher end of the inferred GW170817-like rate ($5.3^{+17.6}_{-4.9}\mathrm{Myr}^{-1}$), but consistent within the 90\% credible intervals.
 Including both observed BNS, the GW rate implies a MW equivalent rate of $11.0^{+19.2}_{-8.2}$ Myr$^{-1}$.
 Hence, comparing the DNS rate to the total GW BNS rate, under the assumption that the correction for DNS observational selection effects effectively accounts for the contribution of the missing ``heavy BNS" population in the MW, alleviates some of the tension.
 If the GW-inferred BNS rate continues to be smaller than the MW DNS-inferred rate with improved statistical uncertainties, it may indicate that the MW is missing less DNS systems than typically assumed.
 Compared to common assumptions, pulsars may be less beamed, radio surveys may be more complete, or the MW may host more BNS mergers than the typical Milky Way Equivalent Galaxy.